Illumina/strelka/docs/developerGuide/README.md

 Note that all unit tests are always run and required to pass for the build procedure to complete.

+### Static code analysis

+As described above, if the c++ static analyzer cppcheck is found in the users `PATH` during configuration, then it will be run against the entire c++ portion of the source tree as part of the build process, and any cppcheck warning will be treated as a build error.
+Execution of cppcheck is managed by [run_cppcheck.py](../../src/srcqc/run_cppcheck.py)

+The Strelka source code is currently maintained to screen against all warnings from cppcheck v1.69 only.

 ### Source auto-documentation